armory/documentation/_user_guides/dinghy.md

   ]
 }
 {% endraw %}```

+The `{% raw %}{{ module "wait.stage.module" }}{% endraw %}` takes the wait.stage.module file inside the dinghy-templates repo, and includes it in the current template.

-We can also overwrite variables inside the imported module like so:
+We can also pass variables to our modules like so:

 ```{% raw %}
 {
   "application": "yourspinnakerapplicationname",